codsen/codsen/packages/string-uglify/README.md

 **[⬆ back to top](#)**

-### uglifyById() - copied and uglifies array and returns uglified element by requested id
+### uglifyById() - clones and uglifies array and returns uglified element by requested id

 Input — two arguments: array and natural number index.